Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Facilitator: Rafael Ocaña, Environmental Officer, Province of Barcelona, Spain

-Ferran Vallespinós, Coordinator of the Environmental Area, Province of Barcelona, Spain (Abstract_EN) (Presentation_EN)
+Ferran Vallespinós, Coordinator of the Environmental Area, Barcelona Provincial Council, Spain

-Leif Pedersen, Chairman of the Green Cities partnership and member of the City council of Albertslund Municipality, Denmark (Presentation_EN)
+Leif Pedersen, Chairman of the Green Cities partnership and member of the City council of Albertslund Municipality, Denmark (tbc)

-Organised by the Provincial Council of Barcelona (Diputació de Barcelona)
+Organised by Diputació de Barcelona (the provincial Council of Barcelona)

 Objectives